 Choral Vespers at St Peter's Seminary

-This year we have the special privilege of singing a Choral Vespers service in one of London's truly magnificent and rarely enjoyed liturgical spaces - the St. Thomas Aquinas Chapel at St Peter's Seminary.
-We hope to present a Catholic service entirely in Latin and following the pre-Vatican II rite found in the Liber Usualis.
+At CRMSS 2019, a definite highlight for everyone was the special privilege of singing a Choral Vespers service in one of London Ontario's truly magnificent and rarely enjoyed liturgical spaces - the St. Thomas Aquinas Chapel at St Peter's Seminary.
+Plans to repeat this in 2021 are ongoing, and we hope to have some exciting news regarding this event soon.

 Throughout the week, at the end of each day, we will sing Compline in the Chapel of Huron University College.
-These services will begin at 9pm and will happen on the evenings of Sunday, May 19th through Friday, May 24th.
+These services will begin at 9pm each day.
 Our Compline is simple and largely made up plainsong, with a few simple motets for contrast, and is designed not as a crescendo to our day, but as a way of bringing it to a close - as the service was designed to do monastically.
 While these services will be open to the public, they will mainly serve as a way for us to come together as as course and to experience the daily rhythm of liturgical music making that formed the wider context for most of the music we will be studying.

 Lectures, Symposia, and Round Table discussionsBack to top

-Every day of the course will include one session in which we don't sing!
+The course will include some sessions in which we - don't - sing!
 These discussions will provide context for the practical music making which is the focus of the course, and highlight the importance of scholarship in performance, and, crucially, visa versa.